 89%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a solid skill description that clearly identifies its domain (E2E testing with Playwright and Cypress) and includes an explicit 'Use when' clause with good trigger terms.
-Its main weakness is that the capability descriptions lean slightly toward aspirational language ('catch bugs, improve confidence, enable fast deployment') rather than listing more concrete specific actions the skill teaches.
+This is a solid skill description that clearly identifies its niche (E2E testing with Playwright and Cypress) and includes an explicit 'Use when' clause with good trigger terms.
+The main weakness is that the capability description leans slightly toward aspirational language ('catch bugs, improve confidence, enable fast deployment') rather than listing more concrete specific actions the skill teaches.

 Suggestions

-Replace the aspirational phrases ('catch bugs, improve confidence, enable fast deployment') with more concrete actions like 'write page object models, configure test retries, set up CI pipelines for test execution, handle test selectors'.
+Replace aspirational phrases like 'catch bugs, improve confidence, and enable fast deployment' with more concrete actions such as 'write page object models, configure test retries, set up parallel execution, handle selectors and waits'.

 | Dimension | Reasoning | Score |